About the application

 - What is the difference between the recommendation letters and the letters of support/interest?

 The recommendation letters are optional and should come from someone well acquainted with your research.
-The letters of support or interest are mandatory for candidates applying to the Paris and Montpellier IAS.
+The letters of support or interest are mandatory for candidates applying to the Loire Valley, Lyon, Montpellier and Paris IAS.

 - I am applying to Nantes IAS or to Marseille IAS do I need a letter of support/interest?

-- I am applying to Paris IAS or to MAK'IT (Montpellier IAS) do I need a letter of support/interest?
+- I am applying to Loire Valley (Orléans-Tours), to Lyon, to Montpellier, or to Paris, do I need a letter of support/interest?

-Yes, a letter of support or interest by an IAS's local scientific partner is mandatory for the Paris IAS and for MAK'IT (Montpellier IAS).
-Any application to Paris or Montpellier without a valid letter of support will not be considered.
+Yes, a letter of support or interest by an IAS's local scientific partner is mandatory for the Studium Loire Valley (Orléans-Tours), for the Collegium de Lyon, for MAK'IT (Montpellier IAS) and for the Paris IAS.
+Any application to Loire Valley, Lyon, Montpellier or Paris without a valid letter of support will not be considered.
 For more information on the support letters please check the guide for applicants.

 - Can I send additional application material after the deadline?